 Originally from Georgia, Brad received an undergraduate degree and a masters degree (MBA) from the University of Georgia.
 He also holds a masters degree (M. Div.) from The Southern Baptist Theological Seminary in Louisville, Kentucky.
 His business experience includes six years in sales and management in Moultrie, Georgia and Gainesville, Florida.
 He enjoys reading and traveling, and is an avid sports fan.
 Brad and his wife, Julie, have three children: Amy, Andrew, and Evan.
 He teaches our Basic Spiritual and Advanced Spiritual practica.

-Has been at the UCF since 2001 earning both her B.S. degree in Business Administration, Management in 2005 and her Masters of Public Administration in 2010.
-Shameika has been in the Office of Student Financial Assistance since 2007 and currently serves as the Senior Coordinator for Scholarships and Campus Based Aid.
+Shameika is a proud Knight and has received both her Bachelor’s degree in Business Management and her Master’s in Public Administration from the University of Central Florida.
+She began working at the university in 2007 and currently serves as the Coordinator of Academic Programs at the Nicholson School of Communication.
 As an alumnus of the LEAD Scholars program, she is excited to have the opportunity to be an instructor for the program.
-Shameika enjoys spending time with family and friends as well as reading, writing, cooking, and training for marathons with a local running club in Winter Park.
+Shameika enjoys spending time with family and friends as well as reading, writing, cooking, and training for various 5ks to marathons across the United States.

 Lynell Hodge is the Assistant Director of Assignments for UCF’s Housing & Residence Life.
 Lynell earned her Doctorate from the University of Central Florida in Higher Education and Policy Studies and Master’s from The Florida State University in Higher Education.
 She has worked in Student Affairs since 2005 in residence life and business operations.
 Lynell has been an instructor with Lead since 2012 and her professional interests are student leadership development, service learning, spirituality, and women’s equality in educational settings.
 Fun fact: Lynell has been a National Pie Judge for the American Pie Council since 2010.